Lambroughton: Lambroughtonend

 The 1789 Montgomerie Estate Plan by Ainslie shows a farm by this name existing on the other side of the road from the existing East Lambroughton, reached by a lane branching off the toll road.
 Its lands encompass all of the field running down to the woods.
 It appears that this farm was demolished and East Lambroughton was built to replace it, recycling worked stones from the old farm can be seen in the present building (2010).
 The 'footprint' and some foundations stones of the old Lambroughtonend Farm can still be seen in the field (2010), next to the site of a small burn, now piped down to the Lochrig Burn.
-William Roy's map of 1745 - 47 shows a roughly 'L' shaped farm and tree belts at this location.
+William Roy's map of 1745 - 47 shows a roughly L-shaped farm and tree belts at this location.

 East Lambroughton Farm

-Thomson's map of 1828 does not mark this farm, however Aitken's map of 1829 names the farm as 'Lamberton', however by 1858 the name becomes East Lambroughton, presumably to clarify potential confusion with the other farms, as indicated by the 6 in. to the mile OS map.
+Thomson's map of 1828 does not mark this farm, however Aitken's map of 1829 names the farm as 'Lamberton', however by 1858 the name becomes East Lambroughton, presumably to clarify potential confusion with the other farms, as indicated by the 6-inches-to-the-mile OS map.
 East Lambroughton is shown but not named on the 1895 OS.
 East Lambroughton is not marked on the Pont's (1604) or Armstrong's (1775) map.

 James Nairn was christened on 30 October 1788 in Stewarton.
 James lived in East Lambroughton in the 1841 and 1851 censuses.
 He died there on 17 October 1861.
 No record of marriage or children exists.
 The parents of local character, businessman, steam, tractor and agricultural implements enthusiast Frank 'Rob Roy' Neill lived here for a short while after they were married, moving to Kilmaurs after about a year.
 Frank's father was a Traction engine driver as witnessed by the Birth Certificate of his son.
 The father of Davie Smith of Peacockbank Farm was born here.
 Mr. Tom & Mrs. Nancy Forrest lived at East Lambroughton Cottages when they were first built.
 The Forrests moved to Byres Farm.

 The farmhouse was eventually divided into three separate 'flats' with the three families being McNiven, Rae and Kelly.
 The McNiven's were the first occupants of Number 3, Chapeltoun Terrace and the Rae's were the first to occupy Number 4.
 Jimmy Rae had been the Ploughman at Castleton Farm.
 These council built houses are just across the field from the old farm buildings.
 Number 3 was later occupied in their retirement by John and Minnie Hastings of West Lambroughton and the Bull family lived at Number 1.

 A traveller named Stanley Macallan lived as an unofficial occupant of the upper room for a while in the late 1980s.

 The building seems to have been constructed from an extension of an existing cottage, a second floor being added using sandstone, rather than whinstone, probably taken from the demolished Lambroughton End farm.
 Many alterations are visible with several closed off door ways and windows.